brycewray/hugo-site/content/posts/2022/05/tips-using-giscus.md

 ## Get lazy

 Be sure giscus is set to *lazy-load*, through a `data-loading="lazy"` line in your site's giscus script.
-That way, it won't bring in the vast majority of its code, styling, and image assets *until* the visitor has scrolled down to near where the giscus instance appears on the page---which, more often than not, probably will be near the bottom.
+That way, it won't bring in the vast majority of its code, styling, and image assets *until* the visitor has scrolled down to near where the giscus instance appears on the page --- which, more often than not, probably will be near the bottom.
 This can give your visitors a smoother experience.

 ## Styling hocus-pocus

 I suggest that, for `data-theme`, you select `preferred_color_scheme`.
 That way, each giscus appearance on your pages will respect each visitor's choice for light or dark mode.
 (Of course, this makes a lot more sense if [your site itself **already** respects that](/posts/2019/09/thinking-dark-thoughts/)!)

 That may be all the styling you want to do.
-However, giscus by default uses the [sans-serif system fonts stack](/posts/2018/10/web-typography-part-2/#goin-back-to-the-classics---sort-of); so, if your site uses a web font and you prefer to have the giscus instance follow the typography of the rest of your page, you'll need to get a little tricky:
+However, giscus by default uses the [sans-serif system fonts stack](/posts/2018/10/web-typography-part-2/#goin-back-to-the-classics --- sort-of); so, if your site uses a web font and you prefer to have the giscus instance follow the typography of the rest of your page, you'll need to get a little tricky:

 1. Go to [https://github.com/giscus/giscus/tree/main/styles/themes](https://github.com/giscus/giscus/tree/main/styles/themes) and find the CSS file that matches your chosen `data-theme` setting.
 In my case, that's the [`preferred_color_scheme.css` file](https://github.com/giscus/giscus/blob/main/styles/themes/preferred_color_scheme.css).
 2. Copy the contents of that file into a new CSS file on your site repo; then, put the file in a `css/` folder and set your SSG to treat it as a *static assets folder*, so that the CSS file will be built on the website as `[domain]/css/[filename].css`.
 Here's how you do that in my three favorite SSGs:
-   - [**Astro**](https://astro.build)---Put the `css/` folder in the top-level `public/` folder, so that the CSS file is in `public/css/`.
+   - [**Astro**](https://astro.build) --- Put the `css/` folder in the top-level `public/` folder, so that the CSS file is in `public/css/`.
-   - [**Eleventy**](https://11ty.dev)---Set the `css/` folder to use Eleventy's [*Passthrough File Copy* feature](https://www.11ty.dev/docs/copy/).
+   - [**Eleventy**](https://11ty.dev) --- Set the `css/` folder to use Eleventy's [*Passthrough File Copy* feature](https://www.11ty.dev/docs/copy/).
-   - [**Hugo**](https://gohugo.io)---Put the `css/` folder in the top-level `static/` folder, so that the CSS file is in `static/css/`.
+   - [**Hugo**](https://gohugo.io) --- Put the `css/` folder in the top-level `static/` folder, so that the CSS file is in `static/css/`.
 3. At the **top** of the CSS file, insert the same CSS you normally use to add the web font to your site.[^noGF] **Be sure** that, for the `src` part, you specify an **absolute** URL (complete with `https://`), **not** a *relative* reference (*e.g.*, `/assets/fonts/my-font.woff2`), for a web font file that's already in your site.
 That's necessary because it's the giscus website, **not** your site, that'll be accessing the font.
 4. At the **bottom** of the CSS file, add `html { }` and put within it the necessary `font-family` rule to include your chosen web font as well as the usual fallbacks.